thibaud-c/GST.200UB/lab04/README.md

 );
 ```

-🫵 Now you need to:
+#### 🫵 Now you need to:

+Join the aggregated crimes values to the h3 grid and visualize the results in KeplerGL

+#### Step-by-Step guide:

-- add a column to the table crimes for the h3 index
+1. add a column to the table crimes for the h3 index
-- update the column with the h3 string at level 8 for each crime (assign a h3 string to the crimes)
+2. update the column with the h3 string at level 8 for each crime (assign a h3 string to the crimes)
+3. join aggregated crimes values to the grid
-- SELECT all crimes of of a specific type
+    - filter the crimes by type (e.g. 'ROBBERY')
+    - aggregate the crimes by h3 string
-  - JOIN the crimes to the h3 grid
+    - join the crimes to the h3 grid

 #### <u>ℹ️ Tips</u>:
 <details>